manwar/perlweeklychallenge-club/challenge-274/atschneid/README.md

-# Trying to Be X Percent More Interesting
+# Concerning Goats and Buses

 **Challenge 274 solutions by Andrew Schneider**